SaraIsachari/K2View-Academy/academy/Training_Level_1/99_Broadway/07_broadway_flow_add_condition_execise.md

-Before you start, please read [Broadway Flow - Stages](/articles/19_Broadway/19_broadway_flow_stages.md) to learn about splitting and merging the Stages of a flow and about adding conditions to a Stage.
+Before starting, please read [Broadway Flow - Stages](/articles/19_Broadway/19_broadway_flow_stages.md) to learn about splitting and merging the Stages of a flow and about adding conditions to a Stage.

 #### Step 1 - Open the Broadway Flow
 1. Go to the **project tree** > **Shared Objects** > **Broadway** and click the flow you created in the [previous lesson](/academy/Training_Level_1/99_Broadway/05_create_broadway_flow.md).